onyx-and-iris/voicemeeter-rb/README.md

 ### Recorder

-The following properties accept boolean values.
+The following attributes accept boolean values.

 - `loop`: boolean
 - `A1 - A5`: boolean